Written collaboratively by Heidi Carroll and Kimberly Clark.

 - Animal measures will be observed and compared to the benchmark stated in Figure 2.
 Figure 2 summarizes the observations by the evaluator and indicates the expectation for tail docking and animal identification.
 Lactating cows are scored on all six observations - hygiene, body condition score, locomotion, hocks, knees, and broken tails, while pre-weaned and post-weaned calves are scored on hygiene and body condition score.
 Pre-fresh cows and heifers/dry cows are solely scored on hygiene.

 This summary is only the starting point in preparing for your FARM Animal Care Evaluation.
-We encourage you to consult with your FARM Animal Care Evaluator or co-op/processor representative and review any previous evaluation reports for your farm.
+We encourage you to consult with your FARM Animal Care Evaluator, co-op/processor representative, or veterinarian to review any previous evaluation reports for your farm.
 Additional FARM Animal Care Version 4.0 resources and downloadable templates, available in English and Spanish, can be accessed at the National Dairy Farm website.

-A binder to guide you in preparing for the FARM V4 evaluation is in the process of being produced and will be available for purchase in the near future; contact Heidi Carroll or Kim Clark for more information.
+A binder to guide you in preparing for the FARM V4 evaluation is available for purchase at the South Dakota State University Bookstore.
+Contact Heidi Carroll for more information or to work one-on-one preparing for an evaluation.

 FARM Animal Care Evaluation Preparation Guide (2020), National Dairy FARM Program.